tweag/ghc-proposals/proposals/0000-linear-types.rst

    _ ⩽ ω = True
    x ⩽ y = x == y

+Note in particular that ``0 ≰ 1`` as arguments with multiplicity ``1``
+are consumed exactly once, which doesn't include not being consumed at all.

 Every variable in the environment is annotated with its multiplicity, which constrains how it can be used.
 A variable usage is said to be